Anti-inflammatory Effect for Successful Antibiotic (AGP) Alternative

 Where and when does inflammation occur?

-As livestock production has intensified across many countries, inflammation has become a common side effect.
-An increase has been observed in productions systems where routine antibiotic usage has been discontinued.
+As livestock production intensifies across many countries, inflammation has become a common side effect.
+Increased inflammation has been observed in production systems where routine antibiotic usage has been discontinued.
 It is a natural process and has been connected to desirable outcomes, such as controlled apoptosis, however, it can get out of hand.
 Inflammation becomes a challenge when the up- and down-regulations of the process are not well matched.
 There are different triggers that can start this process such as oxidative stress, certain mycotoxins, social stress, fast growth rates, and certainly dysbiosis of the gut microbiome.
-Several of these inflammation starting points also trigger each other (e.g. social stress leading to dysbiosis) which can lead to a vicious cycle of inflammation.
+Several of these inflammations starting points also trigger each other (e.g. social stress leading to dysbiosis) which can lead to a vicious cycle of inflammation.

-Once inflammation has gone beyond the normal level, it becomes very challenging for the animal to regulate it again back to normal levels.
-While inflammation has likely always posed a challenge in livestock production, its significance is certainly increasing in modern systems.
+Once inflammation goes beyond its normal level, it becomes very challenging for the animal to regulate back to its normal level.
+While inflammation has consistently posed a challenge in livestock production, it’s significance is certainly increasing in modern systems.

 The mode of action (MOA) of antibiotic growth promoters

 Originally, the discovery of the antibiotic growth promoting effect was accidental.
 Afterward, several explanations were suggested (after Niewold, 2007):

 2) a reduction in undesirable metabolites (e.g. ammonia)

 3) less use of primary nutrients by microbes

 4) improved nutrient absorption by gut-wall thinning effects